JoshHowardDev/vivre-360/README.md

 # Refactor Steps
 1. Add "no results found" functionality in search.
 2. Serve static files using express static.
+3. Don't submit new dishes without a name and units.

 # Technical Hurdles
 1. I decided to implement a SQL database rather than a NoSQL database because the structure of the data is very unifrom, tracking the same nutritional info for each record.